yogurt-foundation/yogurt-css-documentation/docs/flexbox/flex-shrink.md

 ## Flex Shrink

-Utilities for manipulating how flex items shrink.
+Utilities for controls how flex items shrink.

 ### Class